Carlos Blanco (writer)

-Carlos Alberto Blanco Pérez (born March 7, 1986 in Madrid) is a Spanish writer, academic and former child prodigy.
+Carlos Alberto Blanco Pérez (born 7 March 1986 in Madrid) is a Spanish writer, academic and former child prodigy.

 He is the author of "Conciencia y Mismidad", "Athanasius" and "La integración del conocimiento".
 In 2015 he was elected to the World Academy of Art and Science. and he is a member of the European Academy of Sciences and Arts.

 Biography

 Carlos Blanco began to speak when he was seven months old and by age two he learned to read.
 At eight he started to learn ancient languages, studying on his own Egyptian.
 He attended local state school in Coslada, "C.P.
 Pablo Neruda".
 In 1997, when he was eleven years old, he was admitted to the Spanish Association of Egyptology.

 In May 1998, after getting the highest mark in the course on Egyptian hieroglyphs offered by the Spanish Association of Egyptology, he was regarded as the youngest Egyptologist in Europe and the youngest hieroglyphs decipherer in the world by the Spanish newspaper El Mundo, and by age 12 he was named honorary member of "Fundación Arqueológica Clos" (Barcelona), giving his first lectures at "Museo Egipcio" in Barcelona.
 He was also invited to visit Egypt by the Egyptian Government and he was awarded a scholarship to study Arabic at "Instituto Egipcio de Estudios Islámicos" (Madrid).

 In 1999 he became popular in Spain for his interventions at Crónicas marcianas, one of the leading TV programs of the moment, where under the label of "superdotado" (in Spanish, name referring to highly gifted children) he spoke about science, philosophy, history and politics every week.
 He was invited for a second time to Egypt, where he was interviewed for "Good Evening, Egypt", and he went to Argentina, where he was interviewed by Samuel “Chiche” Gelblung in Buenos Aires.

 In 2000 he got a scholarship to study at Westminster School, London, where he was interested in Russian, Chinese and Greek.
 In 2001 he was given a grant to attend lessons at University of Navarra (Spain).
 He took three degrees ("licenciaturas") at the same time: Philosophy (M.A.
 2006), Chemistry (M.Sc.2007) and Theology (M.A.2007), continuing his studies on Russian and Chinese.

 Blanco has been a member of the International Association of Egyptologists, "Sociedad Española Leibniz" and Asociación Española de Superdotados y con Talento.

 As of 2009, he studies as a visiting fellow in the Committee on the Study of Religion at Harvard University.
 As of 2011, he holds two doctorates: Philosophy and Theology.
 He is a faculty member of the Pontifical University of Comillas, a Jesuit institution in Madrid, where he teaches philosophy, and he is a founding member of The Altius Society, a global association of young leaders which organizes an annual conference at Oxford University.
+In 2025, he became the first documented philosopher to have a dialogue with his digital clon, discussing philosophical and scientific questions.